 There is no cost information available for this program.

-Cooperation between law enforcement agencies and an organized effort to notify firearm purchasers of their legal obligations is needed for proper implementation.
+Cooperation between law enforcement agencies and an organized effort to notify firearm purchasers of their legal obligations was needed for proper implementation (Ridgeway et al. 2010).

 The letter that was mailed to firearm purchasers is included in the appendix of Ridgeway and colleagues (2010).

 These sources were used in the development of the program profile:Study 1

 Ridgeway, Greg, Anthony A. Braga, George Tita, and Glenn L. Pierce.
 2010.
 “Intervening in Gun Markets: An Experiment to Assess the Impact of Targeted Gun-Law Messaging.”
 Journal of Experimental Criminology